On view: March 19, 2021—July 3, 2021

-Leila Weefur (She/They/He) is a trans-gender-noncomforming artist, writer, and curator based in Oakland, CA. Through video and installation they examine the performativity intrinsic to systems of belonging present in our lived experiences.
+Leila Weefur (She/They/He) is a trans-gender-noncomforming artist, writer, and curator based in Oakland, CA. Through video and installation, they examine the performativity intrinsic to systems of belonging present in our lived experiences.
 The work brings together concepts of the sensorial memory, abject Blackness, hyper surveillance, and the erotic.
 Weefur is a recipient of the Hung Liu award, the Murphy & Cadogan award, and the Walter & Elise Haas Creative Work Fund.
 Weefur has worked with local and national institutions including McEvoy Foundation for the Arts, SFMOMA, The Wattis Institute, Berkeley Art Museum and Pacific Film Archive, and Smack Mellon in Brooklyn, New York.
 Their writing has been published by Sming Sming Books and Objects, Baest Journal, Berkeley Poetry Review, and more.
 Weefur is a lecturer at the University of California, Berkeley, and California College of the Arts.
 They are a member of the curatorial film collective, The Black Aesthetic.
-Weefur’s first curatorial project for SFAI was bringing the work of contemporary artists of color into a 2019 exhibition of 50-year-old photographs of the Black Panthers.

 Image Caption: SFAI News, Jay DeFeo and Hayward King, October 15, 1962.
 Courtesy of San Francisco Art Institute.